mafifafm/pxt-microbit/docs/courses.md

 ## Intro to Computer Science

-MakeCode's course for learning Computer Science with the micro:bit.
+MakeCode's course for learning Computer Science with the Ragga.
 This is a 14 week computer science course for middle school grades 6-8.

 ```codecard
 [{